fiatconnect/specification/fiatconnect-api.md

 from the user's fiat account but before crypto funds are sent to the user, the server MUST return any fiat funds to the user's fiat account in case of such a failure.

+Since the transfer of fiat funds to the provider may require user action, *or* be provider-initiated, there are two unique paths that a transfer can take to reach the terminal states.
+Transfers in requiring user action MUST NOT enter the `TransferFiatFundsDebited` state, and transfers in requiring no user action (provider-initiated transfers) MUST NOT enter the `TransferWaitingForUserAction` state.

 ```mermaid
 graph LR
    TransferStarted---->TransferFiatFundsDebited